Bambu Indah

 • Main deck overhangs a ravine, so more adventurous youngsters should be kept on a lead

-• Set away from the Ubud action, though there are daily shuttles and transport can be arranged
+• Set away from the Ubud action, though there are twice-daily shuttles and transport can be arranged

 • Narrow paths leading to the rooms can get slippery in the rain; bring sensible footwear